MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 27. In the **Release preferences** window, select **Select users**.

-28. In the **Choose users for targeted release** window, in the list of users, select the **MOD Administrator** and then select **Save**.
+28. In the **Choose users for targeted release** window, select the empty box under **Who should receive targeted releases?**, select the **MOD Administrator** in the list of users, and then select **Save**.

-29. Close the **Release preferences** window, this returns you to the **Settings** window.
+29. Close the **Release preferences** window, this returns you to the **Org settings** window.

 30. Select **Custom themes**.

 31. In the **Customize themes** window, you can add the logo of your company and set the background image as the default for all your users.
 Along with these options you can change the colors for your navigation pane, text color, icon color, and accent color.
 Go ahead and explore some different options for your tenant.
-Make any changes that you wish. <br/>
+Make any changes that you wish.

     **Note:** Some colors patterns aesthetically distract users.
 Avoid using high contrasting colors together, such as neon colors and high-resolution colors like white and bright pink.

-32. Once you’re done exploring and making any further changes, select **Save** and then **Close**.
+32. Once you’re done exploring and making any further changes, select **Save** and then close the **Custom themes** window.

-33. Remain logged into the domain controller VM and in Internet Explorer, leave your Microsoft 365 admin center tab and all tabs open for the remaining tasks.
+33. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.